-These factors have contributed to recent newspaper closings and layoffs, most notably in the United States.2 The primary reason for this is the steep decline in advertising revenues for print media.3 It is not surprising that lower subscriber numbers will directly reduce advertising revenues.
-But another reason cited for the decline of traditional media is their relatively inefficient ability to practice targeted advertising, as compared to online media (Bergemann and Bonatti, 2011).
-Targeted advertising is the ability to show advertising to the most receptive audiences, and online advertisers can use sophisticated methods to target consumers.4 These methods are generally not available in traditional media.
+These factors have contributed to recent newspaper closings and layoffs, most notably in the United States.2 The primary reason for this is the steep decline in advertising revenues for print media.3 It is not surprising that lower subscriber numbers will

+2 See USA Today (2009).

-This paper asks the following question: How has increased competition from online media - through the growth of both companion websites for print publications, as well as of Internet use among readers - affected the value of targeted advertising in traditional print media?
-On the one hand, the more sophisticated targeting capabilities of online media may have induced advertisers to switch away from targeting via traditional channels.
+This paper asks the following question: How has increased competition from online media-through the growth of both companion websites for print publications, as well as of Internet use among readersaffected the value of targeted advertising in traditional print media?
+On one hand, the more sophisticated targeting capabilities of online media may have induced advertisers to switch away from targeting via traditional channels.
 On the other hand, there may be complementarities between targeting consumers via both online and offline media.
 Our results support the latter effect.
-In particular, the results are consistent with the notion that targeting in print magazines becomes more valuable when a greater number of readers are likely to multi-home, i.e. consume more than one media source.
+In particular, the results are consistent with the notion that targeting in print magazines becomes more valuable when a greater number of readers are likely to multihome, i.e., consume more than one media source.